 “Oh, I know,” she said.
 “Aren’t they gross.
 They crawl up and down my house all the time.
 I hate them!”

-This was the first time I really understood that we all live in our own reality.
-Even as we share the same space, see the same snails, and walk on the same sidewalks, we each have our own impressions, perceptions, interpretations, and assessments which create a filter of sorts between us and the world.
-What we see is largely the mental images we project.
-In that sense, we all live in our own little world.
+This was the first time I really got it.
+We all live inside our own reality.
+Even as we share the same space, see the same snails, and walk on the same sidewalks, we each have our own impressions, perceptions, interpretations, and assessments.
+These, in turn, create a filter of sorts between us and our world.
+In the end, what we see are mostly just the mental images we project.

-For her, the snails were grotesque.
+For the woman, the snails were grotesque.
 For me, they were magnificent.
-In the absolute sense, they are neither grotesque or magnificent.
-They’re just snails.
+In the absolute sense, they were neither grotesque or magnificent.
+They were just snails.
 Yet, our world is more than just an objective or scientific reality.
 Our world is also subjective.
 It’s what we see through eyes that are built upon impressions.